What are the most effective interventions governments can implement to increase housing supply where most needed?

 Why might this be relevant?

-The project focuses on housing inequality and provides solutions to address housing affordability, aligning with the question's objective.
+The project focuses on addressing housing inequality and providing guidance on how to address these inequalities in a sustainable, inclusive, and affordable way, aligning with the question's objective.

 1. Aims This project aims to develop our understanding of how people's pathways through the housing market are changing in 21st Century Britain.
 2. Background The 2017 Housing White Paper noted that many Britons cannot ...